megado123/searchpatent/README.md

 # [Search Patent](http://searchpatent.azurewebsites.net)
 The [Search Patent](http://searchpatent.azurewebsites.net) application is intented to provide search functionality against the patent database hosted in Azure and made accessible through Azure Search with a Python Flask Front End with d3 extensions

-*Good news* This install is not required
+**Good news** This install is not required

-*More details than required* Here are the instructions to install this on your computer locally.
+*More details than required*
+Here are the instructions to install this on your computer locally.
+This code has been run in both python 3.4.4 and python 3.6.1 environments

 **Steps**

 1. Clone Repository

  `$ git clone https://github.com/megado123/searchpatent.git`

  2. Install requirements.

- `> C:\Python35\python.exe -m pip install wheel`
+ `> C:\Python34\python.exe -m pip install wheel`

-`> C:\Python35\python.exee -m pip install --upgrade -r requirements.txt`
+`> C:\Python34\python.exee -m pip install --upgrade -r requirements.txt`

 3. Manually run the **setup.py** file to download the nltk stopwords